jchromik/qrs-certainty/README.md

 This is done by applying the following rules:
  * A detected QRS complex counts as true positive if there is an actual QRS complex within a given range.
- * A detected QRS complex counts as false positive is there is *no* actual QRS complext within a given range.
+ * A detected QRS complex counts as false positive is there is *no* actual QRS complex within a given range.
  * An actual QRS complex having no detected QRS complex within a given range counts as false negative.
  * There are no true negatives.